galliume/poulpeEngine/README.md

 Compile shaders (windows or linux) :
 ```
-./bin/rbkShadersCompilation.sh
+./bin/plpShadersCompilation.sh
 ```

 Generate the project and run with CMake :

 ```
-clear && ./bin/rbkBuild.sh && ./build/Debug/Debug/Rebulkan
+clear && ./bin/plpBuild.sh && ./build/Debug/Debug/poulpeEngine
 ```

 You can also generate and build yourself using CMake and the IDE you want.

-By default the project is compiled with clang+ (see in ./bin/rbkBuild.sh)
+By default the project is compiled with clang+ (see in ./bin/plpBuild.sh)

-rbkBuild.sh can take those options (here are the default values)
+plpBuild.sh can take those options (here are the default values)

 >-a: Build directory [default to CMAKE_BUILD_DIR="build"]
 >